Carmy Berzatto: Character development

-Despite his "fundamental decency," Carmy's insecurity and intermittent temper tantrums result in isolation for him and distress for his family and coworkers.
-As explained by White, "he has this real confidence, but also crippling insecurity at the same time, and the juxtaposition of those things I think I found really, really interesting."
+Carmy's insecurity and intermittent temper tantrums result in isolation for him and distress for his family and coworkers.
+As explained by White, "He has this real confidence, but also crippling insecurity at the same time, and the juxtaposition of those things I think I found really, really interesting."
 Some of Carmy's travails can be traced his dysfunctional upbringing as the neglected youngest child of an alcoholic mother, Donna (Jamie Lee Curtis), leaving him prone to workaholism, anxiety, panic attacks, imposter syndrome, and dissociation.
-It is a truism, after all, that "children of alcoholics, whether they drink or not, tend to behave like alcoholics."
-(Carmy appears to drink little or no alcohol, and unlike Mikey, he and Nat appear to have dodged, so far, any substance-abuse problems.)
 Allen suggested in 2023 that "he's sort of addicted to the possibility of everything falling apart..."
 The sound editing team for The Bear commented in 2025 that "we usually try to take it panic attack by panic attack, because sometimes with Carmy, he's often alone when he's having a panic attack.
 It's a panic attack of loneliness."
-For much of the first three seasons, Carmy often seems to "stim" in the kitchen with an "emotional-support spoon" he carries with him.
-Camera operator Gary Malouf stated in an interview: "[Our job is] find those textures that the actors are so good at bringing.
-[In season one], Jeremy would just be waiting to go while they reset all the food, but he'd keep tapping that spoon like crazy—someone shoot that.
-We were constantly trying to find these little details that could help build the world around us without ever feeling like we were in anybody's way."